zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/database-config/database-config.md

 Estimate Lab Time: 15 minutes

-### Workshop Objectives
+###  Objectives

 In this lab, you will:
 * Learn how to Connect to the Source Database and create the required migration users.

 ### Prerequisites
-This workshop section requires having setup a compute instance and the source database.
+* This workshop section requires having setup a compute instance and the source database.

 ## Task 1: Connect to Your Database and Configure required parameters